 The court also criticized the prosecution for arguing at the fourth trial (for the first time, after 10 years and three trials) that the murders could have occurred as early as November 18, 1996, because they knew defense would be unable to provide an alibi for that time.

-Dr. Jessica Pearson, a psychologist, also testified for the defense that there were seven factors that made Days particularly susceptible to making a false confession.
-These included his low IQ, his history of mental illness, the medication he was taking, the leading questions, the hours of interrogation during normal sleeping hours, and that he was a highly suggestible person.
+Defense also called Dr. Jessica Pearson, a psychologist, who testified that there were several factors predisposing Days to making a false confession:a low IQ, a history of mental illness, the medication he was taking, the leading questions, the hours of interrogation during normal sleeping hours, and that he was a highly suggestible person.
 Pearson said that Days accepted and agreed to what detectives told him about having committed the murders.

-On September 12, 2017, after a day of deliberations, the jury acquitted Days and he was released.
+After a day of deliberations, on September 12, 2017, the jury acquitted Days and he was released.